toss/es-toolkit/docs/reference/compat/object/extend.md

 When imported from `es-toolkit/compat`, it behaves exactly like lodash and provides the same functionalities, as detailed [here](../../../compatibility.md).
 :::

-Assigns the property values from the `source` object to the `object`.
+Assigns the property values from the `source` object to the `object` object.
 It also includes properties inherited from the prototype chain.

-Properties that have the same value in both `source` and `target` will not be overwritten.
+Properties that have the same value in both `source` and `object` will not be overwritten.

 It is an alias of [assignIn](./assignIn.md).